 My trail to Zawrat was leading through the following peaks and took me 9 hours.
 Most of the trail is pure hiking but in the upper level there are long sections which require climbing.
 The most difficult section is the trail down from Zawrat summit leading through a vertical rocky mountain.

 FULL TRAIL (INCLUDING TIMES) TO THE TOP OF ZAWRAT AND BACK (SEE THE MAP ATTACHED):

 1. Palenica Bialczanska (start of the trail) – leading through: 2.
 Wodogrzmoty Mickiewicza (I know most of you guys will not be able to pronounce it) – 3.
-Dolina Pieciu Stawow/the Valley of 5 Polish Ponds (stunning spot) – 4.
+Dolina Pieciu Stawow/Five Ponds Valley (stunning spot) – 4.
 Zawrat 2159m – 5.
 Czarny Staw Gasienicowy/Gasienicowy Black Pond – 6.
 Dolina Gasienicowa/Gasienicowa Valley – 7.
 Przelecz Miedzy Kopami – Murowaniec.

 1. Palenica Bialczanska - starting point.

 To reach your starting point you need to get a bus from Zakopane (bus stop 1/station 1 – see the photo on the right) to Palenica Bilaczanska /this is the last bus stop just after Lysa Polana/ – there is a huge parking place and an entrance to TPN (Tatra National Park).
 Buses run every 20 minutes from Zakopane Bus Station stage 1, which is located next to PKP Station/Train station.
 The bus will run toward Morskie Oko – Sea Eye.